rhomobile/rhomobile-docs/docs/en/5.2.2/rhoconnect/push-client-setup-rps.md

 Next, your RhoConnect application should be running on a network that is accessible to your device.
 For example, you might have your RhoConnect application running on a LAN with IP 192.168.1.10, PORT 9292.
 Then make sure your device is connected to the same LAN.

-Here is an example of setting `rhoconfig.txt` for the RhoConnect Push Service.
+Below is an example of setting `rhoconfig.txt` for the RhoConnect Push Service.
 The URLs used for the RhoConnect Push Service (Push.rhoconnect.pushServer) and the RhoConnect server are running on the same host.

     syncserver = 'http://192.168.1.10:9292'
     Push.rhoconnect.pushServer = 'http://192.168.1.10:8675'
     Push.rhoconnect.pushAppName = 'someappname'

 ### Configuring build.yml
 When you configure your application `build.yml` file for RhoConnect Push Service, do not add `push` under `capabilities`.
-Instead, add rhoconnect-push to extensions.
+Instead, add rhoconnect-push to extensions, as below:

 	extensions: ["rhoconnect-push"]

 ## Finishing Client Setup
-Once you have completed the above steps for setting up for RhoConnect Push Service on Android or Windows Mobile/CE client and RhoConnect server, you must still [perform the client setup that is needed for all platforms](push-client-setup).
+Once the above steps for setting up the RhoConnect Push Service on Android or Windows Mobile/CE client and RhoConnect server are completed, you must then perform the [push client setup](push-client-setup) process that's required for all platforms.